 Mary Tang, BBA ’18, MAcc ’19, was able to take advantage of the career development resources as an undergraduate student and enter the program with an offer at KPMG.
 She is now an audit associate in their Philadelphia office.

-She said, “There are resources like CSPD and the student professional organizations but I think the biggest resource when it comes to the recruiting cycle is Professor Risler.
+She said, “There are resources like CSPD and the student professional organizations but I think the biggest resource when it comes to the recruiting cycle is [MAcc Program Director and] Professor Risler.
 She keeps up with every single student.
 She knows exactly where we’re going or where we want to go.”

 McLaren added, “They put you in front of the firms, give you every opportunity to show what you have and to earn a position with any of the Big Four or regional firms.”
 McLaren had an offer when he entered the program, but he explored other options through the recruiting opportunities offered at Fox.